What do you spend $8 on? I’ll start:

 Moral of the story is that every month, I spend $8 on nonsense.
 You probably do too…so it won’t be hard to reallocate that $8 of mad money to something a little more sensible.
 Something a lot more fun…and something that will give you infinite bragging rights.

-Cricut just launched their new Desigh Space subscription service and I’m here to give you the nitty gritty of how it works, what it does, what it doesn’t do and why it’s a good way to spend the $8 that’s burning a hole in your pocket.
+Cricut Design Space subscription – also known as Cricut Access – is a great way to use that $8 and I’m here to give you the nitty gritty of how it works, what it does, what it doesn’t do and why it’s a good way to spend the $8 that’s burning a hole in your pocket.

 WHAT IS DESIGN SPACE?

 Imagine if Pinterest had a baby with a magical website that basically does all your crafting for you.
 That’s Cricut Design Space.
 Cricut Design Space is the web-based program that let you browse pages and pages of predesigned projects as well as design your own projects on your desktop, laptop, tablet and phone.
-Cricut Design Space houses over 50,000 images for you to choose from and more than 800 predesigned Make it Now projects.
+Cricut Design Space houses over 75,000 images, 400 fonts and more than 800 predesigned Make it Now projects.
 The Make It Now projects are already done for you and all you have to do it click “Go.”

 Cricut Design Space also lets you upload your own jpeg and svg files as well as use your own fonts.
 It’s a workhorse.
 Rumor has it the Design Space can also predict the winning lottery numbers for the next ten years.
 That’s a lie.